AntonyThorpe/silverstripe-knockout-forms/docs/en/documentation.md

 * `getOtherBindings()` returns the additional binding handlers added to a field.

 ### Disabled Class (`KnockoutFormAction` only)
 * `setDisabledClass(string)` set the class for the submit button when validation checks return false.
-Defaults to `FormAction_Disabled`.
+Default is `FormAction_Disabled`.
 * `getDisabledClass()` returns the disabled class on the KnockoutFormAction field.

 ### Submit Binding (`KnockoutForm` only)
 * `setSubmit(string)` set the javascript function to be called upon form submission.
 * `getSubmit()` returns the javascript function used on the KnockoutForm.

 ## Extensions